My Top 10 takeaways from David Letterman’s amusing star-studded and clip-heavy farewell Wednesday:

 7. Loved the last Top 10 list with all those celebrities delivering “Top 10 Things I’ve Always Wanted to Say to Dave.”
 My favorite line came from Julia Louis-Dreyfus and the look Jerry Seinfeld gave after she said it: “Thanks for letting me take part in another hugely disappointing series finale.”
 I’m glad Leno never showed up in the Top 10 or any other way to make up with Letterman but wasn’t surprised.
 After all, Letterman had said on the show recently he doubted Leno would want to do it.

-- My one bit of criticism of the finale: The day in Dave’s life bit as the host played with his co-workers wasn’t exactly riveting stuff.
+6. My one bit of criticism of the finale: The day in Letterman’s life bit as the host played with his co-workers wasn’t exactly riveting stuff.

-4. The old bit in which Dave played along with young kids also killed again, especially when it ended with a young kid telling Dave “you are not funny.”
+4. The old bit in which Letterman played along with young kids also killed again, especially when it ended with a kid telling him, “You are not funny.”
 The kid presumably has grown up and learned how wrong he was back then.

-3. It was a real sweet moment when Dave’s kid, Harry, and his wife Regina were shown in the audience during the host’s final speech.
-Letterman's genuine smile as he looked at Harry was priceless.
+3. It was a real sweet moment when Letterman’s son Harry and wife, Regina, were shown in the audience during the host’s final speech.
+Letterman’s genuine smile as he looked at Harry was priceless.

 1. Johnny Carson would have been proud.
 Letterman went out his way – classy and self-deprecating – on a finale that seemed modeled in a few ways with his mentor’s more emotional finale.
 There was no final guest but there was a short speech by Letterman thanking just about everybody associated with the program.
 He also sprinkled in some jokes, which undoubtedly helped him avoid tearing up.
 The lack of tears was in keeping with his detached personality and general discomfort with praise and sentiment.
-Dave was just being Dave until the end -- and proved the Louis-Dreyfus comparison to the “Seinfeld” finale to be totally wrong.
+Letterman was just being Letterman until the end – and proved the Louis-Dreyfus comparison to the “Seinfeld” finale to be wrong.